google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 - ThresholdedReLU layer

 <!--
-See [here](https://keras.io/api/layers/activation_layers/) for more on how Keras uses activation funtions in its neural nets.
+See [here](https://keras.io/api/layers/activation_layers/) for more on how Keras uses activation functions in its neural nets.

 -->